-This page is meant to serve as a guide for PDF/UA compliance.
-It will cover important workarounds and key concepts to ensure PDF / UA status in all of your PDF files.
+This guide aims to ensure PDF/UA compliance in your PDF files.
+It will cover essential workarounds and key concepts to achieve PDF/UA status in all your documents.
 To be clear, there is some overlap with posts found on How do I make my PDF Accessible section of this website.
 This is also different from Section 508 compliance for PDFs.

-You don’t have to start with checking your file, but it can often give a good starting point.
+You can start by checking your file.
+Although it’s not mandatory, this often provides a good starting point.

 What is PDF / UA Compliance?

-PDF/UA was published by the International Organization for Standardization (ISO) as ISO 14289.
-The standard is based on the PDF Reference, specifically the features related to accessibility, and its goal is to provide guidelines for creating universally accessible PDF documents and forms.
+The International Organization for Standardization (ISO) published PDF/UA as ISO 14289.
+This standard, based on the PDF Reference’s accessibility features, aims to provide guidelines for creating universally accessible PDF documents and forms.

-The main focus areas of PDF/UA compliance are:
+The main focus areas of PDF/UA compliance include:

 - Tagging and Reading Order: The PDF must be correctly tagged, meaning that every element (paragraph, heading, table, list, etc.) is correctly identified, and the reading order should be logical and intuitive.